 6. Treat for Bugs and Insects

 Keep checking your plants for any infestation as insect damage is common in plants and if not treated can spread to other plants.
-There are chemical sprays available for different types of bugs and insects, consult an expert before you use any of those on your affected plants.
+There are chemical sprays available for different types of bugs and insects, although dangerous pesticides such as Roundup can cause adverse health effects.
+Make sure to consult with a professional before using any chemicals to treat your plants.

 7. Keep it Clean and Tidy